Kiroro: Singles

-Personal life
+Personal lives

 In January 2005, vocalist Chiharu Tamashiro announced that she was engaged.
 On April 17 (which coincided with her birthday), she and her fiancé entered the family registry.
 In May, pianist Ayano Kinjo announced her pregnancy and marriage.
 In July, Tamashiro announced her pregnancy.
 In September 2005, they held their "four person concert" in Okinawa with the finale, Wasurenaide ("Don't Forget") before their maternal leave.
 Kinjo gave birth to a daughter in November 2005.
 Tamashiro gave birth to a son in February 2006.
 In March 2007, Tamashiro announced her second pregnancy, and in September 2007, she gave birth to a daughter.
 In August 2008, Kinjo announced her second pregnancy, and she gave birth to a son in March 2009.
 Also in March 2009, Tamashiro announced her third pregnancy, and she gave birth to another daughter in September 2009.
 In October 2010, Kinjo announced her third pregnancy, and she gave birth to another son in March 2011.
 In April 2013, Kinjo divorced her husband.
+In January 2023, Kinjo announced her remarriage to a guitarist, Yoshimi Katayama from the band Kata-Kana.